 After about ten years of doing this, she felt miserably.
 She wasn’t getting the love, appreciation and recognition she wanted, most people had started taking all her help for granted, her life did not look the way she’d hoped it would.

-When I discussed with her in our first communication coaching session, focused on identifying the key people skills to improve, after about 15 minutes of conversation, bells started ringing in my head going: “Savior complex full throttle!”
+When I discussed with her in our first communication coaching session, focused on identifying the key social skills to improve, after about 15 minutes of conversation, bells started ringing in my head going: “Savior complex full throttle!”

 What Is The Savior Complex?